Spatial dispersion: Permittivity–permeability ambiguity at nonzero frequency

 At nonzero frequencies, it is possible to represent all magnetizations as time-varying polarizations.
 Moreover, since the electric and magnetic fields are directly related by $\nabla \times E = -\partial B/\partial t$, the magnetization induced by a magnetic field can be represented instead as a polarization induced by the electric field, though with a highly dispersive relationship.

 What this means is that at nonzero frequency, any contribution to permeability μ can instead be alternatively represented by a spatially dispersive contribution to permittivity ε.
 The values of the permeability and permittivity are different in this alternative representation, however this leads to no observable differences in real quantities such as electric field, magnetic flux density, magnetic moments, and current.

 As a result, it is most common at optical frequencies to set μ to the vacuum permeability μ0 and only consider a dispersive permittivity ε.
 There is some discussion over whether this is appropriate in metamaterials where effective medium approximations for μ are used, and debate over the reality of "negative permeability" seen in negative index metamaterials.

+Static spatial dispersion

+Even at zero frequency, a charge disturbance in one location will cause a delocalized cloud that screens its effect.
+This delocalization can be described as spatial dispersion in the static permittivity.
+In a metal this takes the form of Friedel oscillations, wherein in the permittivity function $\epsilon(k)$ can be understood as a hard cutoff for wavevectors exceeding twice the Fermi wavevector, and this hard cutoff causing a form of ringing artifact.